dadkakdead/ScrapeMe/README.md

             	break;
 ```

 5. Create a "myTask.js" file in the "/scripts/" folder.
-Minimum required content is:
+Copy and paste this JavaScript code into the newly created "myTask.js" file.
+This code has the minimum required content **ntScraper** needs to successfully scrape the data.
 ```javascript
 function myTask() {
     var myData = new Object();